-ICV identifies and empowers change makers who have character, courage and commitment to lead projects that create systemic change.
-We form unlikely strategic partnerships, employ innovative financing solutions, and leverage our convening power to amplify impact.
+We identify and empower change makers who have the character, courage and commitment to lead projects that create systemic change.
+We form coalitions and public-private partnerships, and enable stakeholders to develop their own solutions.
+We employ innovative financing solutions to unlock capital.
+We leverage our convening power to create awareness and turn that awareness into action.

 An Innovative Approach from Outside the Nonprofit Sector

-The ICV Donor Advised Program is managed by sophisticated investment professionals with more than 20 years of experience on average who know how to unlock financing and leverage networks to create scalable solutions with measurable impact.
+The ICV Donor Advised Program is managed by a team of sophisticated investment professionals who unlock financing and leverage networks to create solutions with measurable impact.
+We understand the importance of transparency, the risk of style drift, and the value of allocating time, capital and resources to achieve specific objectives, where performance can be measured.

 - Allocate capital on behalf of family offices for more than a decade